 Idle Hands Craft Ales, 89 Commercial Street – Tuesday, March 10, 6:30–8:30 pm

 We invite you to read Fahrenheit 451 and come talk about it in a casual setting at this popular brewery while you enjoy some made-in-Malden brews (nonalcoholic beverages are also available).
 Discussion prompts will be provided, and discussions can take place in small conversations or a larger sit-down group.
-In the spirit of the novel’s hopeful ending that celebrates all books, participants are encouraged to come with a memorized passage or quote from one of their favorite books to share on a microphone during the evening.
+In the spirit of the novel’s hopeful ending that celebrates all books, participants are encouraged to come with a memorized passage or quote from Farenheit 451 or a favorite books to share on a microphone during the evening.
 A light dinner will be provided for a pre-paid fee of $12.
 Sign up through Eventbrite.
 The taproom is a 21+ venue.

 Come at 6:30 to Skype with The Carson Center for the Performing Arts in Kentucky–another community reading Fahrenheit 451 as part of their 2020 NEA Big Read!
 Then stay for the book discussion at 7:00 led by our Mayor Gary Christenson.
 Light refreshments will be served.